kee007ney/SNPets/README.md

 I may have used `npm init` at some point, I can't remember if it was part of this project or not.

 Note that the mongod.conf file is here for reference.
 It belongs in the /etc/ directory.

+There is a launch script ("techNote.sh") to launch it locally (or wherever) once it's set up.
+The directory is hard coded from the virtual environment that was used to develop the project.
+Replace it with whatever you want.